How To Start A Blog: The Definitive Guide

 So many people neglect this area, but putting a little effort into nailing this can be huge in setting your site and you apart as you learn how to start a blog.

 I can never understand how people are willing to spend $5,000 on a custom site design and unwilling to spend a couple hundred bucks getting a decent photo of their mug (Instagram selfies don’t count).
 Get good photos – people will notice.
-If you’re in the Chicago or Napa Valley area, I highly recommend Spyr (they do all my photos).

 If you want to start a blog, your blog should flow out of what you actually do.
 This goes along with being honest and congruent about what you say and what you do.